 Welcome to the American Thoracic Society (ATS) website for the Scientific Assembly on Pediatrics.
+This is your assembly.
+This Assembly will be as great as its members want it to be.
+We encourage all ATS members with an interest in Pediatrics to get involved with the Scientific Assembly on Pediatrics.
 Our mission is to promote the respiratory health of infants, children and adolescents and to improve the care of children with respiratory disease through research, education, patient care, and advocacy.
+We want to improve the lung health of all children worldwide and advocate for those who cannot advocate for themselves, particularly those from disadvantaged backgrounds.
 The Assembly has an international, multidisciplinary membership (Figure) that includes specialists in pediatric pulmonology, allergy-immunology, neonatology, sleep medicine, and critical care (and related disciplines), nurses, respiratory therapists, and other caregivers (Figure).
 Indeed, the Assembly has more than 1700 primary and secondary members worldwide who have diverse backgrounds and interests (Figure), all brought together by the common goal of understanding and improving the respiratory health of infants, children, and adolescents.
+We want to further expand our presence in North America and worldwide.
+A Virtual International Pediatric Pulmonary Network was recently launched with the support of the ATS.
 Three-quarters of ATS members who choose pediatrics as their primary assembly are members of other assemblies, further reflecting our diversity.

 The Scientific Assembly on Pediatrics continues to promote the careers of subspecialists, advocates, clinical investigators, and pulmonary scientists dedicated to improving treatment of children with lung diseases and breathing disorders.
 A growing shortage of well-trained clinicians and investigators has threatened the viability of the pulmonary medicine subspecialist and our ability to provide care for increasing numbers of children with acute and chronic lung disease.
+In the coming years, we want to promote pediatrics by increasing the involvement of physicians-in-training and junior faculty members in the Assembly.
+We encourage all fellows and junior faculty members to volunteer for Assembly activities.
 The Assembly has strongly supported ATS efforts to address reimbursement inequities for pediatric subspecialists, which has negatively impacted access to care for some children.
 We continue to work with the National Institutes of Health (NIH), and offered recommendations to the Eunice Kennedy Shriver National Institutes of Child Health and Human Development (NICHD) regarding research priorities for pediatric lung diseases.
-The Pediatric Assembly was well represented at the American Board of Pediatrics Invitational Conferencethat began to consider various aspects of subspecialty clinical training, and we remain integrally involved with the initiative on pediatric subspecialty fellowship training.
+The Pediatric Assembly was well represented at the American Board of Pediatrics Invitational Conference that began to consider various aspects of subspecialty clinical training, and we remain integrally involved with the initiative on pediatric subspecialty fellowship training.

 The Executive Committee for the Scientific Assembly on Pediatrics is:

-Your input and feedback is always welcome.
+Your input and feedback are always welcome.
 You can contact the assembly by email at firstname.lastname@example.org.